zukunft/zukunft.com/docs/llm/testing.md

 word in `base_phrases.json`, a split of one multi-word word into a triple, an extra file in `files::BASE_DATA_PATH_FILES`, all of them.

+The cheapest re-baseline is the one that is not needed: a change to a seed import stays as small as the task asks for, so that the object count of every class stays the same.
+Never reformat a seed file and never add or remove a word, triple or other object on the side — see *Change as little as the task asks for* in `docs/llm/json_structure.md`.

 The authority for the new ids is `src/test/resources/unit/<class>/list.csv`.
 That file is not hand-maintained: `test_db_load::csv_recreate()` dumps the whole table with `sql_db::csv_from_class()` after a database reset.
 So the sequence is